Rolfing Structural Integration

 I have not had a stiff neck for a year since the series, and my experience of living within my body, of choosing to sit or stand straight because it is easier and more comfortable.

-The practitioner recommends a series of sessions every decade, and I would agree with that, as it is such a comprehensive physical straightening that you would want to have it fairly regularly.
+The practitioner recommends a series of sessions every decade, and I would agree with that, as it is such a comprehensive physical straightening that you would want to have it as a support to continuing good posture.

 It is a really thorough treatment, one I had promised myself many times over the years, and am very grateful to have done the series.
 I highly recommend it.